RajatShenoi/RajatShenoi/README.md

   | Helicopter 3D | Clicky Crates | Whack-a-food | Dread50 |

 Note: *I am open to feedback to all the games.
 Also if you find any bugs in the game please report it to my email.
 I shall mention your name in future updates for your contribution towards the game.*

+### Apps I have made!
+---
+All of my games are available for download from my website: [https://sites.google.com/view/rajatshenoi/rs-apps](https://sites.google.com/view/rajatshenoi/rs-games)
+- MyNotes

 ### My achievements
 ---